andreasabel/inCode/entry/verified-instances-in-haskell.md

 crux is that, given a `Sing (f :: a ~> b)` and a `Sing (x :: a)`, we can “apply” them to get `Sing (f @@ x :: b)`

-The proofs for the list instance is admittedly a bit awful, due to the fact that `List` is a recursive type.
+The proofs for the list instance is admittedly ugly to write, due to the fact that `List` is a recursive type.
+It’s also tricky because Haskell has poor to little support for theorem proving and no real tools to help you write them efficiently.
 But, the proofs for `Option` are really something, aren’t they?
 It’s kind of amazing how much GHC can do on its own without requiring any manual proving on the part of the user.

 Disclaimer
 ----------